Quantification of observed prior and likelihood information in parametric Bayesian modeling: Introduction

 \subsection{Introduction}

-For a given inferential problem, if all unknowns are represented by $\theta$ and knowns are represented by $Y_{obs}$ then the objective of Bayesian inference is to solve for the posterior distribution $p(\theta|Y_{obs})$.
-This is proportional to the product of the prior function (the marginal probability model for the unknowns) and the likelihood function (a probability model for the observed data given the unknowns). \footnote{The analysis is simplified temporarily by bundling all unknowns into $\theta$, which can include both missing data as well as inferential parameters of interest.
-In general this may not be an appropriate assumption.} Since these functions are the key assumptions embedded into a Bayesian model, it is natural to quantify their strength.
-In other words, in a Bayesian analysis just how much does $Y_{obs}$, the data collected in an experiment, influence the inference of $\theta$ in comparison to a prior function?
-The overarching objective of this paper is to define and critically examine two data dependent metrics that attempt to answer this question.
+Consider a general problem of statistical inference where unknowns are represented by $\theta$ and knowns are represented by $Y_{obs}$; the Bayesian approach is to solve, sample from, or approximate the posterior distribution $p(\theta|Y_{obs})$ and associated quantities.
+The posterior distribution is proportional to the product of the prior function (the marginal probability model for the unknowns) and the likelihood function (a probability model for the observed data given the unknowns).
+Since these functions are the key assumptions embedded into a Bayesian model, it is natural to quantify their strength.
+In other words, just how much does $Y_{obs}$, the data collected in an experiment, influence the inference of $\theta$ in comparison to a prior function?
+The overarching objective of this paper is to define and critically examine two data-dependent metrics\footnote{To the potential chagrin of some, this paper uses the terms metric and measure synonymously.
+Additionally, the word metric is not used in the real-analytic sense, and the KL-divergence is not a metric according to the real-analytic definition due to violation of symmetry and the triangle inequality.} that attempt to answer this question.